ibm-cloud-docs/containers/vpn.md

 ## (Deprecated) Using the strongSwan IPSec VPN service Helm chart
 {: #vpn-setup}

-The strongSwan IPSec VPN addon is deprecated, and will be unsupported on December 20, 2025.
+The strongSwan IPSec VPN add-on is deprecated, and will be unsupported on December 20, 2025.
 See above for other options.
 {: note}

 Use a Helm chart to configure and deploy the strongSwan IPSec VPN service inside of a Kubernetes pod.